arangodb/docs/3.8/graphs-custom-pregel.md

 ## Arango Intermediate Representation

-We developed a LISP-like intermediate representation to be able to transport programs into the existing Pregel implementation in ArangoDB.
+We developed a Lisp-like intermediate representation to be able to transport programs into the existing Pregel implementation in ArangoDB.
 These programs are executed using the Greenspun interpreter inside the AIR Pregel algorithm.